The Law of Uniform Connectedness

 The Gestalt law of uniform connectedness plays a crucial role to enhance accessibility in design by guiding users through visual design elements that they perceive as connected and part of the same group.
 This principle simplifies user interfaces by visually linking related elements, such as buttons or navigation links.
 That makes it easier for all users, especially those with some visual or cognitive impairments, to navigate and understand content.

 Designers use consistent visual cues like color, lines or shapes to group related items and to reduce cognitive load and improve the usability of digital environments.
 As they focus on visual connectedness, designers ensure that they present information in a way that is intuitive and accessible.
-That is key to making digital content more inclusive for a diverse range of users.
-This approach not only follows accessibility guidelines but also aligns with inclusive design principles, making technology accessible and usable for everyone.
+That’s key to making digital content more inclusive for a diverse range of users.
+This approach doesn’t just follow accessibility guidelines; it aligns with inclusive design principles, too—so making technology accessible and usable for everyone.

 Understand the wide range of implications for accessible design in this video: